cairo-book/cairo-book/src/ch08-00-generic-types-and-traits.md

 ## Removing Duplication by Extracting a Function

 Generics allow us to replace specific types with a placeholder that represents multiple types to remove code duplication.
-Before diving into generics syntax, then, let’s first look at how to remove duplication in a way that doesn’t involve generic types by extracting a function that replaces specific values with a placeholder that represents multiple values.
+Before diving into generics syntax, let’s first look at how to remove duplication in a way that doesn’t involve generic types by extracting a function that replaces specific values with a placeholder that represents multiple values.
 Then we’ll apply the same technique to extract a generic function!
 By learning how to identify duplicated code that can be extracted into a function, you'll start to recognize instances where generics can be used to reduce duplication.

 We begin with a short program that finds the largest number in an array of `u8`: